 David Neal, Business Services Manager is responsible for overall emission inventory measurement and reduction performance, as well as reporting results to top management.
-David Neal, Business Services Manager has the authority to represent top management and has financial authority to authorise budget for our Toitū verification, including Management projects and any Mitigation objectives.
+David Neal, Business Services Manager has the authority to represent top management and has financial authority to authorise budget for the Programme, including Management projects and any Mitigation objectives.